thanhdo1991/d8-theming-guide/inspect-variables-available-in-a-template.md

 3. dump\(\): Add the code `{{dump()}}`at the bottom of the file and refresh the page.
 4. Dig deeper: Optionally, inspect the content of an individual variable like so: `{{dump(variable_name)}}`.

 ## Using Kint and the Devel module for prettier output

+Download and install Devel: Download the [Devel project](https://www.drupal.org/project/devel) , which contains the Kint module that provides integration between Drupal and the Kint PHP library.

+Enable the Kint module: Enable the Kint module either via the Drupal UI